The Kabbala is the unofficial jewish mystics. The kabbalists look at the bible from an esoteric standpoint and search for the hidden allegories.

 The Sohar is the most important multi-volume work of the Kabbalah.
 The name Sohar means 'Splendor', and the book is traced back to the texts of the prophets Ezekiel (Ez 1,28: 8,2) and Daniel (Dan 2,31; 12,3).

-But later kabbalists develeoped further theories about the Ain-Soph and the en-soph-aur, the infinite divine light, the 10 sephiroth and Adam Kadmon.
+Later kabbalists develeoped further theories about the Ain-Soph and the en-soph-aur, the infinite divine light, the 10 sephiroth and Adam Kadmon as symbol of the selfrealized man.

-Der Merkabah('Wagen') or Merkavah - mysticism (100 BCE – 1000 CE) was a precabbalist scool which relied on the visions of the Ezekiel Chap.
-1 and concentrated on the Heichalot - Literature with their divine palaces, the throne of god, the seven heavens and names of god as a means für the ascend into the heavens.
-All this was long ago mentioned in Henochbook 2.
+The Merkabah('Wagen') or Merkavah - mysticism (100 BCE – 1000 CE) was a precabbalist scool which relied on the visions of the Ezekiel Chap.
+1 and concentrated on the Heichalot - Literature with the divine palaces, the throne of god, the seven heavens and names of god as a means für the ascend into the heavens.
+All this had long ago been mentioned in Henochbook 2.

 This Heichalot(Hekhalot : heavenly places) - literature contains several bigger texts like